MaksimSapic/Fitness-assistant-social-media-app/README.md

 MODEL:

 -prediction of calories burned in a workout session based on varios parameters provided by the user after a workout.

+-suggestions and  statistics based on predictions of the model

 CLIENT APP:

--Posting, text markup, comments
+-Session calculator that predicts calories burned based on the model

+-User profiles

+-Posts,likes,comments

 -image upload, attachments(nuitrition plans and such documents)

 -Keeping track of personal stats and workout results

--ability to search for other users of the app

 -"Following" other users and recieving notifications of their posts

 -Account settings and personal data editing

--registering as a "professional" -> someone to ask for advice on the app